AbdullahToumeh/TDD-Jest-VendingMachine/README.md

 <li>Able to pick what product to choose from.</li>
 <li>Dispenses product along with change if the amount paid is more then the price.</li>
 <li>Able to tell the customer how much the customer is missing in the case that not enough is paid.</li>
+<li>Able to dispense the change inserted if customer does not want it or does not have enough money</li>
 </ul>

 <h2>Features for Owner</h2>